Bhotekoshi River

-Bhote Koshi in Nepal and Poiqu in Tibet (both names roughly mean "Tibetan river") is the name given to the upper course (main tributary) of the Sun Kosi river.
+Bhote Koshi in Nepal and Poiqu in Tibet (both names roughly mean "Tibetan river") is the name given to the upper course (main tributary) of the Sun Koshi river.
 It is part of the Koshi River system in Nepal.

 Names and etymology

-Bhote koshi is the Nepalese name (भोटे कोशी).
-In Nepali language, the word "bhoṭe" or "bhoṭiyā" means Tibetan; and the word "kosi" means river.
-As such, the name is not unique, the western tributary of the upper Sapta Koshi is also called Bhote Koshi.
+Bhote koshi is the Nepali name (भोटे कोशी).
+In the Nepali language, bhote or bhotiya means Tibetan, while koshi means river.
+The name is not unique: a western tributary of the upper Dudh Kosi is also called Bhote Koshi.
+The upper course of the Trishuli River in Rasuwa District is likewise known as Bhote Koshi.

 It was called Po Chu by early 1990s Everest expeditions, which name means the "river of Tibet."
 It is spelt Poiqu or Boqu (波曲) in Chinese sources.

 The Tibetan name of the river is Matsang Tsangpo.